 Historically, school security in the United States has prioritized protecting property rather than lives.
-And despite an alarming increase in violent active shooter incidents occurring in US schools since April 1999, many hold onto the idea that schools are sanctuaries where the focus is on learning – without fear of violence and without the need for systems to secure the safety of lives.
+And despite an alarming increase in violent intruder incidents occurring in US schools since April 1999, many hold onto the idea that schools are sanctuaries where the focus is on learning – without fear of violence and without the need for systems to secure the safety of lives.

 While school authorities, parents, students, and legislators begin a necessary and real discourse about school security, professionals in the architectural, construction, and security industries are already working together to implement an integrated plan to address this issue.